camunda/camunda-docs/docs/components/modeler/desktop-modeler/telemetry/telemetry.md

 }
 ```

-If it is set in the diagram, we also add target engine profile information:
+If the target engine profile is set in the diagram, the payload will also contain it.

 ```json
  "executionPlatform": "<target platform>"